Chelsea Green

 Chelsea Anne Cardona (née Green; born April 4, 1991) is a Canadian professional wrestler.
-As of January 2023, she is signed to WWE, where she performs on the SmackDown brand under the ring name Chelsea Green.
-She is the current WWE Women's United States Champion in her record-setting second reign and is the leader of The Green Regime stable.
-She also makes appearances for WWE's partner promotion Lucha Libre AAA Worldwide (AAA), where she is one-half of the current AAA World Mixed Tag Team Champions with Ethan Page in their first reign.
-She is a former one-time WWE Women's Tag Team Champion.
+As of January 2023, she is signed to WWE, where she performs on the SmackDown brand under the ring name Chelsea Green and is the current WWE Women's Champion in her first reign.
+She is a former two-time and inaugural WWE Women's United States Champion and a one-time WWE Women's Tag Team Champion.
+She also makes appearances for WWE's partner promotion Lucha Libre AAA Worldwide (AAA), where she is a former one-time AAA World Mixed Tag Team Champion.

 Green is known for her tenures with the National Wrestling Alliance (NWA), Ring of Honor (ROH), World Wonder Ring Stardom, and Impact Wrestling, having performed in the latter promotion with the ring name Laurel Van Ness during her first stint and became a one-time Impact Knockouts Champion.
 She won the Impact Knockouts World Tag Team Championship (with Deonna Purrazzo) in her second run with the company while performing with her real name.
 Green also performed in Lucha Underground with the ring name Reklusa.
-Green is also known for her appearances on the independent circuit across North America and Asia.
+Green is also known for her appearances on the independent circuit across North America, Canada, Mexico, and Asia.

+Early life

+As a child, Green briefly lived in the UK, attending a primary school in Devon, where she lived for little over a year.
+Her mother's side is British, and Green stated in 2024 that she holds a British passport.
+Green states that Kelly Kelly inspired her to become a professional wrestler.